mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial09/README.md

 - [x] 05.
 WEB: Embed Map in your Case Study

-NOTE: You can do the same tutorial using, the Cultural Heritage Sites, *open data*, from the [Humanitarian Information Unit] website, to design an Interactive *Catergorized* Cluster Map, using Web tools, Mapbox and the Open Source Library Leaflet.
+NOTE: You can do the same tutorial using, the Cultural Heritage Sites, *open data*, from the Humanitarian Information Unit , to design an Interactive *Catergorized* Cluster Map, using Web tools, Mapbox and the Open Source Library Leaflet.
 For this, you will use the .shp file provided by HIU of identified cultural heritage sites and edit and export it as a JSON file, using QGIS.
 You will then use *open source* library leaflet an its built in *cluster* function to design the interactive map based on categories.
 Lastly, you will edit the css, to change the look of the clusters.
 We chose to show you the UNOSAT dataset, so it is easier to see the difference in approach and visualizations.